 The X-Files (1993-2018)

 FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillan Anderson) often have differing opinions of the cases they are tasked with investigating, but what neither of them can deny is just how strange they tend to be.

-Why It’s A Good Show For Horror Fans: From UFO conspiracies, cryptid sightings, urban legends, and other various encounters with things that are out of the ordinary, the contents of The X-Files, creator Chris Carter’s phenomenal marriage of crime procedurals with science fiction and fantasy, never fail to deliver some truly bizarre and harrowing sights that will haunt you long after you finish all 11 seasons.
+Why it is one of the best horror TV shows on Hulu: From UFO conspiracies, cryptid sightings, urban legends, and other various encounters with things that are out of the ordinary, The X-Files – creator Chris Carter’s phenomenal marriage of crime procedurals with science fiction and fantasy – never fails to deliver some truly bizarre and harrowing sights that will haunt you long after you finish all 11 seasons.

 Buffy The Vampire Slayer (1997-2003)

 A teenage girl striving for an average life instead must accept her destiny as a warrior against demons, bloodsuckers, and all forms of evil with help from her friends and the school librarian.